jonahbenedicto/seeds/README.md

    - `contribution-based` - Uses your GitHub contribution data
    - `random` - Random starting pattern
    - `two-cluster` - Two-cell cluster pattern for Seeds
+   - `seeds-explosion` - Seeds explosion pattern for dramatic effect
-   - `all-patterns` - Generates all three types
+   - `all-patterns` - Generates all pattern types
 4. Click **"Run workflow"**

 Generated animations will appear in the `assets/` folder and can be used in your README: